 - In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
+In some cases, you may be able to obtain a drug that is not on the drug list.
+For more information, please see Chapter 9.

-Section 3.2 There are 5 "cost-sharing tiers" for drugs on the Drug List
+Section 3.2 There are 6 "cost-sharing tiers" for drugs on the Drug List

-Every drug on the plan's Drug List is in one of 5 cost-sharing tiers.
+Every drug on the plan's Drug List is in one of 6 cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

 - Tier 1 Preferred Generic (lowest cost-sharing tier)

 - Tier 2 Generic

 - Tier 3 Preferred Brand

 - Tier 4 Non-Preferred Drug

 - Tier 5 Specialty (highest cost-sharing tier)

+- Tier 6 Vaccines